SubiyaCryolite/jds/README.md

 jdsDataBase.setConnectionProperties(databaseLocation, sqLiteConfig.toProperties());
 jdsDataBase.init(); //prepareDatabaseComponent() in 1.170402
 ```
 With this you should have a valid connection to your database and JDS will setup its tables and procedures automatically.
-Furthermore, you can use the **getConnection()** method from your JdsDatabase instance in order to return a standard **java.sql.Connection** in your application.
+Furthermore, you can use the **getConnection()** method from your JdsDataBase instance in order to return a standard **java.sql.Connection** in your application.

 ### 1.2.2 Initialising JDS
 Once you have initialised your database you can go ahead and initialise all your JDS classes.
 You can achieve this by mapping ALL your JDS classes in the following manner.